-This knife features a 7cr17mov high carbon stainless steel blade that comes honed and ready to go out of the box.
+This knife features a alloy steel blade that comes honed and ready to go out of the box.
 The blade is 4 inches long and has a gut hook at the tip of the spine.

 Both the edge and the gut hook are extremely sharp and go through the skin like butter.
 You will have no problem skinning animals of any size with this knife.